Eddie "Guitar" Burns

-Eddie "Guitar" Burns (February 8, 1928 – December 12, 2012) was an American Detroit blues guitarist, harmonica player, singer and songwriter.
-His career spanned seven decades.
+Eddie "Guitar" Burns (February 8, 1928 – December 12, 2012) was an American Detroit blues guitarist, harmonica player, and singer and songwriter.
 Among Detroit bluesmen, Burns was deemed to have been exceeded in stature by only John Lee Hooker.

 Biography

 Burns was born in Belzoni, Mississippi.
 His father was a sharecropper who performed as a singer in medicine shows, but Burns was raised mainly by his grandparents.
 He was self-taught in playing the harmonica and made his first guitar.

 Burns was initially influenced by the music of Sonny Boy Williamson I and Big Bill Broonzy.
 He relocated from the Mississippi Delta via Waterloo, Iowa, to Detroit in 1948.
 Originally Burns excelled at playing the harmonica, and his debut single, "Notoriety Woman" (1948), featured this ability accompanied by the guitar playing of John T. Smith.
 Burns told of meeting John Lee Hooker there: "Well see, John T. and me was playing at a house party this particular Saturday night.
 We was in Detroit Black Bottom. ... so Hooker was on his way home from somewhere – I guess he was at some other party, house parties used to be real plentiful here.
 Hooker heard it, knocked at the door, and they let him in.
 He introduced himself and he sat down and played some with us.
 And then, he liked the way I was blowing harmonica. ... he had a session coming up on Tuesday, this was on a Saturday.
 And so then, he wanted to know if I wanted to do this session with him on Tuesday.
 And I told him, yes, naturally.
 So that's how John T. and me went down to cut for Hooker.
 When we got through the man wanted to know what I had.
 I had one song, 'Notoriety Woman.'
 And so he said I'd need two, and I sat there and made up 'Papa's Boogie.'"
 By the following year Burns was playing guitar accompaniment on recordings by Hooker.